Moore-Lab-UMass/CAPRA/README.md

 **Required software:**
 * [BEDTools](https://bedtools.readthedocs.io/en/latest/) (verion 2.30.0 was used in [Moore...Weng (2024) *bioRxiv*](https://www.biorxiv.org/content/10.1101/2024.12.26.629296v1))

+## cCRE Centric Mode

-## Step 1 - Extract overlapping fragments and create count matrix
+### Step 1 - Extract overlapping fragments and create count matrix
 This step creates quantification matrices by intersecting the STARR-seq fragments with cCREs.
 All fragments that overlap one cCRE in its entirety count towards the "solo" quantifications.
 All fragments that overlap two cCREs in their entirety count towards the "double" quantifications.
 Script will output a matrix with rDHS ID in the first column followed by DNA fragment counts then RNA fragment counts.

 **Input data:**